 Figure 20.
-Multi-family housing facilities in need of renovation and repair

-BUSINESS ACTIVITY & REGIONAL ECONOMY

-Outside of Los Alamos National Labs (LANL), office parks and service-oriented businesses have historically proliferated in the Los Alamos downtown.
-As Los Alamos County attempts to capitalize on nuclear technology-related tourism following the 2023 release of the Oppenheimer movie, the county contends with the low-density of goods and services downtown.
-Visitors to nearby outdoors attractions such as the neighboring Valles Caldera National Preserve are a source of revenue that could be captured by the proposed MRA.
-Were Downtown Los Alamos to focus on mixed-use development that includes housing, amenities, and retail targeting locals and visitors, the downtown would have increased ability to sustain successful economic development within the proposed MRA.
+Multi-family housing facilities in need of renovation and repair Light Area Designation Report | November 2023 19 BUSINESS ACTIVITY & REGIONAL ECONOMY Outside of Los Alamos National Labs (LANL), the Los Alamos downtown environment has historically proliferated and maintained office parks and service-oriented businesses.
+As Los Alamos County attempts to capitalize on nuclear technology-related tourism following the 2023 release of the Oppenheimer movie, they must contend with the lacking density of goods and services to draw regional residents or travelers.
+A source of revenue that could be further tapped but the proposed MRA are the visitors to nearby outdoors attractions such as the neighboring Valles Caldera National Preserve.
+Were Downtown Los Alamos to focus on mixed-use development that includes housing, amenities, and retail targeting locals and visitors, they might be able to sustain successfull economic development within the proposed visitors.
 At present, the cost of redeveloping deteriorating buildings with large footprints and the proposed MRA's accompanying and surrounding infrastructure cannot be carried strictly by private developers.
 Redevelopment in this context is out of reach for both small business owners and larger developers.
 Private re-development that has not occurred in the past decade is now even further out of reach due to the rising cost of building materials and contractor services.
-Public-Private partnerships (P3s) are likely the only way that redevelopment can occur in the proposed MRA.
+Public-Private partnerships (P3s) are likely the only way that a codevelopment can occur in the proposed MRA.
 An MRA designation makes P3's possible by creating an exemption to the State of New Mexico Anti-Donation Clause.
 LANL is by far the largest employer within the Los Alamos Townsite.
 According to the American Community Survey, 68.7 percent of the workforce is employed in management, business, science, and arts occupations.
-An additional 14.1 percent are employed in service occupations, 10.9 percent are employed in sales and office occupations, 3.6 percent in production, transportation, and material moving occupations and 2.7 percent in natural resources construction and maintenance occupations (American Community Survey).
-According to the New Mexico Finance Authority, in 2020, retail trade accounted for only four percent (4%) of GRT-based revenues by NAICS sector (Los Alamos Downtown Master Plan, 15).
-Infill development within the proposed MRA could capture a greater share of sales by travelers while also providing a greater diversity of good, services and employment opportunities to Town residents.
+An additional 14.1 percent are employed in service occupations, 10.9 percent are employed in sales and office occupations, 3.6 percent in production, transportation, and material moving occupations and 2.7 percent in natural resources construction and material moving occupations (American Community Survey).
+According to the New Mexico Finance Authority, in 2020, retail trade accounted for only four percent (4%) of GFT-based revenues by NAIOS sector (Los Alamos Downtown Master Plan, 15).
+Infill development within the proposed MFA could capture a greater share of sales by travelers while also providing a greater diversity of good, services and employment opportunities to Town residents.
+Conclusions This report demonstrates the existing conditions in the proposed os Alamos MRA meet the criteria for "blighted" area designation as defined by the Metropolitan Redevelopment Code (NM Stat § 3-60A (2020)).
+The area may be designated as "blighted" due to the combination of factors detailed in this report and summarized below: - A high level of vacant, abandoned and underutilized lots and buildings - A substantial number of buildings which are deteriorated or deteriorating - Infrastructure and site improvements show signs of deterioration - Low levels of commercial activity and redevelopment are present throughout the area Analysis of the existing conditions leads to the conclusion that these blight conditions inhibit economic activity, discourage private investment, and lessen opportunities for gross receipts tax and other revenue for the County.

-Conclusions

-This report demonstrates the existing conditions in the proposed os Alamos MRA meet the criteria for "blighted" area designation as defined by the Metropolitan Redevelopment Code (NM Stat § 3-60A (2020)).

-The area may be designated as "blighted" due to the combination of factors detailed in this report and summarized below:

-- A high level of vacant, abandoned and underutilized lots and buildings - A substantial number of buildings which are deteriorated or deteriorating - Infrastructure and site improvements show signs of deterioration - Low levels of commercial activity and redevelopment are present throughout the area

-Analysis of the existing conditions leads to the conclusion that these blight conditions inhibit economic activity, discourage private investment, and lessen opportunities for gross receipts tax and other revenue for the County.

 Based on the findings of this report, the designation of the East Downtown Los Alamos Metropolitan Redevelopment Area will assist the community in pursuing its goals of downtown revitalization.
 After adoption of the MRA designation, a Metropolitan Redevelopment Area Plan should be carried out.

-Figure 21.
-Tenacious and hopeful growth in a vacant lot within the proposed MRA

-APPLICABLE METROPOLITAN REDEVELOPMENT CODE

-Findings and Declarations of Necessity [NM Stat § 3-60A-2 (2020)]

-A. It is found and declared that there exist in the state slum areas and blighted areas that constitute a serious and growing menace, injurious to the public health, safety, morals and welfare of the residents of the state; that the existence of these areas contributes substantially to the spread of disease and crime, constitutes an economic and social burden, substantially impairs or arrests the sound and orderly development of many areas of the state and retards the maintenance and expansion of necessary housing accommodations; that economic and commercial activities are lessened in those areas by the slum or blighted conditions, and the effects of these conditions include less employment in the area, lower property values, less gross receipts tax revenue and reduced use of buildings, residential dwellings and other facilities in the area; that the prevention and elimination of slum areas and blighted areas and the prevention and elimination of conditions that impair sound and orderly development is a matter of state policy and concern in order that the state shall not continue to be endangered by these areas that contribute little to the tax income of the state and its local governments and that consume an excessive proportion of its revenues because of the extra services required for police, fire, accident, hospitalization or other forms of public protection, services and facilities.

-Definition of Blight [NM Stat §3-60-8)

-As used in the Community Development Law [3-60-1 to 3-60-37 NMSA 1978] "blighted area" means an area, other than a slum area, which is found by the local governing body by reason of the presence of a substantial number of slum, deteriorated or deteriorating structures, predominance of defective or inadequate street layout, faulty lot layout in relation to size, adequacy, accessibility or usefulness, unsanitary or unsafe conditions, deterioration of site or other improvements, diversity of ownership, tax or special assessment delinquency exceeding the fair value of the land, defective or unusual conditions of title, improper subdivisions or obsolete platting, or the existence of conditions which endanger life or property, or any combination of such factors to substantially impair or arrest the sound growth of the municipality, retard the provision of housing accommodations or constitute an economic or social liability and is a menace to the public health, safety, morals or welfare in its present condition and use.

-Findings of Necessity by Local Government [NM Stat § 3-60A-7 (2020)

-No municipality shall exercise any of the powers conferred upon municipalities by the Redevelopment Law [3-60A-5 through 3-60A-13, 3-60A-14 through 3-60A-18 NMSA 1978] until after its local governing body shall have adopted a resolution finding that:

-A. one or more slum areas or blighted areas exist in the municipality; and

-B. the rehabilitation, conservation, slum clearance, redevelopment or development, or a combination thereof, of and in such area or areas is necessary in the interest of the public health, safety, morals or welfare of the residents of the municipality.